yusufislamyakin/LM2596-Integrated-Circuit/README.md

-# LM2596 Buck Converter
+# LM2596 5V Buck Converter PCB

 ## Overview
-This project is a DC-DC buck converter designed using the LM2596.
+- This project is a DC-DC buck converter designed using the LM2596.
-It steps down a 12V input voltage to a regulated 5V output.
+- It steps down a 12V input voltage to a regulated 5V output.
-The circuit is designed and implemented in KiCad, including both schematic and PCB layout.
+- The circuit is designed and implemented in KiCad, including both schematic and PCB layout.
+- Designed and implemented in KiCad
+- Includes schematic, PCB layout, and production files

 ## Working Principle
 The LM2596 operates as a switching regulator.